pauliojanpera/method-manager/README.md

 # method-manager

-a platform-agnostic zero-dependency mixin class for enabling/disabling methods dynamically
+"a platform-agnostic zero-dependency mixin class for enabling/disabling methods dynamically"

+See the `test/method-manager.test.js` for usage.